ward/run/_posts/2015-12-12-chester-county-winter-series.md

 ---

 I had wanted to do a 10k race to see where I would end up these days, but had some trouble finding one in the immediate area.
-Still intent on doing a race, the girlfriend and I decided to do a 5k race that described itself as having a "course ideal for PRs".
+Still intent on doing *a* race, the girlfriend and I decided to do a 5k race that described itself as having a "course ideal for PRs".
 With that in mind, she would focus on breaking 20 minutes and I just wanted to do better than my 18:50 from [Les Foulées Joyeuses][foulees] about a month and a half earlier.

 This 5k is the first race in a Winter Series of four races, but will also be the only one I will take part in.
-The second is the day before I leave the USA (and thus technically still on the table), the rest will be while I am back in Belgium making them rather impossible.
+The second race is the day before I leave the USA (and thus technically still on the table), the rest will be while I am back in Belgium making them rather impossible.

-Different about this Winter Series is the fact that the race's awards are based on age grading, attempting to level the playing field.
-What I concluded from this is that I would possibly be able to place high in the regular time based ranking, but that I should not even consider managing top 10 age graded.
+Different about this Winter Series is the fact that the race's awards are based on age grading in an attempt to level the playing field.
+What I concluded from this is that I would possibly be able to place high in the regular time based ranking, but that I should not even consider managing top 10 in the age graded ranking.

 ## Training and Strategy